zenom/dotfiles-new/README.markdown

 ## dotfiles

-These files were forked and modified to my liking.
-They were forked from @holman's repo.
+NOTE: These files were forked and modified to my liking.
+They were forked from [@holman's](https://github.com/holman) repo.
 All the info below is based on his documentation.

 Your dotfiles are how you personalize your system.
 These are mine.
 The very